bludit/documentation-english/developers/categories/index.md

 Snipped codes to work with categories.

 <div class="note">
-The follow codes works on Bludit > v2.1
+The following codes work in Bludit > v2.1
 </div>

 <div class="note">